 My research interests broadly focus on the intersection between the Internet and Higher Education.
 In recent years, this has included research on academic social networking sites, MOOCs, and semantic web technologies for education.
 I am trained in both quantitative and qualitative research methods (through my degrees in both Natural and Social Sciences), particularly mixed-methods social network analysis.

 - 2017 SRHE Newer Researchers Award.
-This project will allow me to extend my PhD research and build upon models of academic identity through social media.
-I am currently hosted at the Institute of Educational Technology at the Open University as a Visiting Fellow to carry out the project.
+This project allowed me to extend my PhD research and build upon models of academic identity through social media.
+(July 2017 to December 2018).

 - PhD student in the Institute of Educational Technology at the Open University, UK, supervised by Professor Martin Weller, Dr. Doug Clow, and Dr. Canan Blake.
 Thesis title: ‘Understanding the structure and role of academics’ ego-networks on social networking sites’.
 (October 2012 to August 2016).

 - Co-investigator (with Professor Martin Weller) on the ‘Characteristics and completion rates of distributed and centralised MOOCs’ project, part of the Gates Foundation-funded MOOC Research Initiative.
 (October 2013 to April 2014).

 - Masters student at the Faculty of Education, University of Cambridge, supervised by Professor Christine Howe.
 My dissertation research project examined the benefits and problems associated with postgraduate students undertaking undergraduate teaching at the university (October 2011 to September 2012).